mlamoure/indigo-influxdb/README.md

 * Added minimum update frequency option, so that devices and variables that do not get updated frequently will still get a value sent to InfluxDB occasionally
 * Automatic updates

-Still to do
----
-* "all" not yet implemented
-* Smarter validation of minimum update frequency
-* Minimum update frequency for variables